15 players you didn’t realise were at Arsenal: Benayoun, Britton, Gayle…

 Some will also remember the short stint at Sheffield United which he used to break his two Swans stints.
 A few will remember him beginning life in the West Ham academy.
 Fewer still will recall his time at Arsenal.

-The midfielder was on the Gunners’ books until the age of 16, when West Ham paid a six-figure fee to coax him to East London.
-In another life, he might have stuck around and broken through ahead of Cesc Fàbregas.
+The midfielder was on the Gunners’ books until the age of 16 when West Ham paid a six-figure fee to coax him to East London.
+In another life, he might have stuck around and broken through ahead of Cesc Fabregas.
+Yeah, maybe not.

 Diarra was there for a bit, we promise.